-- Skinceuticals: Aqua / Water / Eau, Ethoxydiglycol, Ascorbic Acid, Glycerin, Propylene Glycol, Laureth-23, Phenoxyethanol, Tocopherol, Triethanolamine, Ferulic Acid, Panthenol, Sodium hyaluronate
+- Skinceuticals (2018): Aqua / Water / Eau, Ethoxydiglycol, Ascorbic Acid, Glycerin, Propylene Glycol, Laureth-23, Phenoxyethanol, Tocopherol, Triethanolamine, Ferulic Acid, Panthenol, Sodium hyaluronate

-This prompted me to give Timeless 20% Vitamin C Serum a try before potentially venturing to the more popular Skinceuticals CE Ferulic Vitamin C Serum.
+This prompted me to give Timeless 20% Vitamin C Serum a try in 2018 before potentially venturing to the more popular SkinCeuticals CE Ferulic Vitamin C Serum.
 I mean, if a significantly lower-priced product can do the job well, then why waste the money, right?

 6. Quite Stable for an Unstable Ingredient

 Timeless website indicated the serum as having a shelf life of just 3 months.
-I’m almost crossing the 3-month mark and the serum is still white and clear.
-One thing I did was keeping it in the fridge right from the beginning and I believe it helped in slowing the oxidation process of Vitamin C Serum.
+I’m happy to report that my first bottle in 2018 was still white and clear even after 6 months.
+One thing I did was to keep it in the fridge right from the beginning.
+I believe this has helped slow down the oxidation process of Vitamin C Serum.

 How to Apply Timeless 20% Vitamin C Serum?

-Although Timeless website advised application twice daily – morning and night – on cleansed skin, I only applied it once in the morning.
-In fact, most vitamin C serum shouldn’t need multiple application as Vitamin C can last at least a day on the skin.
+Timeless used to advise twice daily application, and I’d shared then that vitamin C serum shouldn’t need multiple application as it can last at least a day on the skin.
 Furthermore, multiple application a day could exacerbate skin irritation.